Modern Slavery Statement

 5: Risk assessment

 Our businesses are constantly evolving.
-The Empresaria Group regularly evaluates the nature and extent of its exposure to the risk of modern slavery occurring in its business and supply chains.
+We regularly evaluate the nature and extent of our exposure to the risk of modern slavery occurring in our business and supply chains.

 The nature of our business means that we supply or introduce individuals to work for our clients.
 We undertake compliance checks on prospective workers to confirm their identity, proof of address, right to work and other appropriate checks.
 We also require our clients to provide a safe working environment for our workers.